eMahtab/cdc-with-debezium-and-kafka/README.md

 # Change Data Capture with Debezium and Kafka

+This demo is based on [Stream your PostgreSQL changes into Kafka with Debezium](https://www.youtube.com/watch?v=YZRHqRznO-o) , we stream database table changes (postgres in this case) to a Kafka topic using [Debezium](https://debezium.io/).

 First make sure docker engine is running on your machine

 ## Step 1 : docker compose up